Skiing in the Adirondacks

 Cross Country Ski Resorts

-- Lapland Lake Nordic Vacation Center in Benson - Finnish-style resort offering lodging, dining and shopping as well as a full-service Nordic ski center with plenty of trails.
+- Lapland Lake Nordic Vacation Center in Benson - Finnish-style resort offering lodging, dining, and shopping as well as a full-service Nordic ski center with plenty of trails.
 139 Lapland Lake Road, Benson NY 12134.
 (518) 863-4974.

 - Cascade Cross Country Ski Center in Lake Placid - Full-service Nordic ski lodge with restaurant and lodging on-site.
 Trails connect to the Jackrabbit.
 4833 Cascade Road, Lake Placid NY 12946.
 (518) 523-9605.

-- Garnet Hill Lodge Cross Country Ski Area in North Creek - Authentic Nordic ski resort offer four seasons of fun on 600 acres.
+- Garnet Hill Lodge Cross Country Ski Area in North Creek - Authentic Nordic ski resort offering four seasons of fun on 600 acres.
 Lodging, dining and family-friendly entertainment offered throughout the ski season.
 39 Garnet Hill Road, North River NY 12856.
 (518) 251-2444.

 Additional Cross-Country Ski Areas